-Since the early days of computing, strategists and technologist have faced a major dilemma: How to create an open, accessible set of capabilities for the benefit of all while also protecting privacy and driving commercial interests.
+Since the early days of computing, strategists and technologists have faced a major dilemma: How to create an open, accessible set of capabilities for the benefit of all while also protecting privacy and driving commercial interests.
 On one side of the argument is the need to ensure that the knowledge and systems in use are transparent and feely available to all.
 On the other sits the need for allowing personal freedoms and encouraging new investment without inappropriate barriers in place.
 Many aspects of these concerns are highlighted in the voices of key individuals across the years including Richard Stallman, Tim O’Reilly, Tim Berners-Lee, and many more.

 This debate has taken several forms.
 Initially, much of the discussion involved the public standards that underpin the internet.
 It then evolved into efforts such as the Open Source Initiative and a wide variety of Open Source Foundations championing different technologies such as the Apache web server and the many flavours of the Unix operating system.
 In all cases the goals of these efforts have been to use “the power of the crowd” to increase innovation by creating a reusable technology base that encourages broad involvement in its evolution and the widest possible user base.
 Such ideas have a great deal of appeal across many domains.